HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

-“The EMO trial is a really exciting partnership between the relatively new field of implementation science and the new medical specialty of pediatric hospital medicine,” said Dr. Bonafide, who is also on faculty in the Center for Pediatric Clinical Effectiveness at CHOP and the Perelman School of Medicine at the University of Pennsylvania.
+“The EMO trial is a really exciting partnership between the relatively new field of implementation science and the new medical specialty of pediatric hospital medicine,” said Dr. Bonafide, who is also on faculty in Clinical Futures at CHOP and the Perelman School of Medicine at the University of Pennsylvania.

 Continuous Pulse Oximetry Monitoring

 Continuous pulse oximetry monitoring of oxygen saturation is a common intervention in bronchiolitis, which is a leading cause of infant hospitalization, resulting in over 100,000 hospitalizations and $1.7 billion hospital charges annually.
 Bronchiolitis exclusively affects children 2-years-old and younger.
 And it most often occurs during winter.
 But continuous pulse oximetry monitoring does not improve outcomes when it is used during periods of hospitalizations when the bronchiolitis patient has stabilized and no longer needs supplemental oxygen.